markvoortmanppu/appliedcomputerscience/pages/cmps-101.md

 2. Identify which emerging technologies will be impactful
 3. Explain how each concept or technology is used in business
 4. Apply applied computer science tools to solve problems in business
+5. Demonstrate creative and elegant solutions through basic programming and otherwise to solve workplace problems